 Last but not least, there is Guyana, which was named the number one ‘Best of Ecotourism’ destination in the world in 2019.
 This award recognised their commitment to pursuing a Green State Development Strategy, which looks to balance economic wellbeing and quality of life with environmental sustainability.

 Guyana is another destination rich in biodiversity, with a wide array of wildlife and diverse landscapes including forests, mountains and waterfalls.
 They promote community-based nature travel and tourism, and they have a selection of eco lodges which are owned and run by indigenous communities – this is the main reason they were recognised for the ecotourism award.

 We hope you’ve found this selection of our favourite ecotourism destinations to be a good source of sustainable travel inspiration!
-For more like this, keep an eye on our travel notes.
+The only thing left to get is your sustainable travel towel!
+For more travel inspiration like this, keep an eye on our travel notes.